 Juicy, tender grilled chicken, bursting with vibrant flavor.
-A delicious fusion of South American and Asian cuisines!
+These Peruvian Grilled Chicken Skewers are a delicious fusion of South American and Asian cuisines!

 Are you ready for another international culinary adventure?